Cuahutzin/WebAPIDiffLib/README.txt

 		- inserted into the HttpContext current cache.
 	- Create: recieves base64 encoded data and returns an id
 	- Complete: recieves an id and base64 encoded data and returns the same id
-	- GetDiff: recieves an id and returns a diff result between the decoded data
+	- GetDiff: recieves an id and returns a diff result based on the decoded data

 Worker
 	- AspNet Web Api that handles create and complete api requests, and passes them to a Central server